antoniogamiz/perl6-gsoc-application/README.md

 I am currently studying a double degree in Computer Science and Mathematics at the University of Granada, Spain.
-I have been programming in several languages before (C++, Java, Javascript, Python, etc.) but I had never used Perl6 so I am totally new to it!
+I have been programming in several languages before (C++, Java, Javascript, Python, etc.) but I am not so much experienced in Perl6.

-These days I have been using Learning Perl 6 book by Brian D Foy in order to learn the basics about the language and I have taken part in a couple of squashatons.
-I am even writing my first Perl 6 module! (a simple one to be honest [+info](https://github.com/antoniogamiz/Math-ConvergenceMethods)).
+These days I have been using Learning Perl 6 book by Brian D Foy in order to learn the basics about the language and I have taken part in a couple of squashatons (you can see some of my contributions [here](https://github.com/perl6/doc/commits?author=antoniogamiz)), written a simple [math module](https://github.com/antoniogamiz/Math-ConvergenceMethods) and I'm part of the [Perl6 Weekly Challenge](https://p6weekly.wordpress.com/)!.